aodn/metadata-utils/README.md

  -all          do all records
  -help         show help
  -p <arg>      password
- -stdout       dump to stdout with context fields -stdout2      dump to stdout
+ -stdout       dump to stdout with additional record context fields -stdout2      dump to stdout
  -t <arg>      xslt file for transform
  -u <arg>      user